ViniGarcia/DeMONS-PoC/README.md

 ### What is DeMONS?

 DeMONS is a DDoS mitigation solution that uses NFV concept together both a dynamic allocation and a reputation mechanisms.
 This repository provides a DeMONS simulator for measuring satisfaction (i.e., a QoS metric calculated by using the traffic drop rate and flows priorities) in differente traffic scenarios.
-In addition to the DeMONS simulator, we also provide a VGuard solution simulator [1] to be used as the baseline for comparison. <br/>
+In addition to the DeMONS simulator, we also provide a VGuard solution simulator [1] to be used as the baseline for comparison.
+This simulator was developed by using python 2.7 language.<br/>

 The DeMONS simulator can be controlled by its CLI (CLI.py).
 This interface provides five actions as described below:<br/>
 <br/>
 flow -> create a simulation flow summary<br/>
-- arguments for normal flows: file distribution<br/>
+arguments for normal flows: file distribution<br/>
-- arguments for DDoS flows: file benign_distribution ddos_distribution ddos_start_moment<br/>
+arguments for DDoS flows: file benign_distribution ddos_distribution ddos_start_moment<br/>
 -- file: string (file where the data will be written)<br/>
 -- distributions: N100/30-1, N100/30-2, N500/30, D500/10 (data distribution equation)<br/>
 -- ddos_start_moment: integer (time when the DDoS starts)(<br/>
 <br/>
 vguard -> execute a VGuard solution simulation<br/>
-- arguments: flow_file tunnel_low_cap tunnel_high_cap selective_mode<br/>
+arguments: flow_file tunnel_low_cap tunnel_high_cap selective_mode<br/>
 -- flow_file: string (flow file formatted as the one created by flow action)<br/>
 -- tunnel_low_cap: integer (capacity of low priority tunnel in Kbps)<br/>
 -- tunnel_high_cap: integer (capacity of high priority tunnel in Kbps)<br/>
 -- selective_mode: float (>= 0 and <= 1) (selective mode entrance parameter)<br/>
 <br/>
 demons -> execute a DeMONS solution simulation<br/>
-- arguments: flow_file tunnel_low_cap tunnel_high_cap selective_mode<br/>
+arguments: flow_file tunnel_low_cap tunnel_high_cap selective_mode<br/>
 -- flow_file: string (flow file formatted as the one created by flow action)<br/>
 -- tunnel_low_cap: integer (capacity of low priority tunnel in Kbps)<br/>
 -- tunnel_high_cap: integer (capacity of high priority tunnel in Kbps)<br/>
 -- selective_mode: float (>= 0 and <= 1) (selective mode entrance parameter)<br/>
 <br/>
 full -> execute both VGuad and DeMONS simulations<br/>
-- arguments: flow_file tunnel_low_cap tunnel_high_cap selective_mode<br/>
+arguments: flow_file tunnel_low_cap tunnel_high_cap selective_mode<br/>
 -- flow_file: string (flow file formatted as the one created by flow action)<br/>
 -- tunnel_low_cap: integer (capacity of low priority tunnel in Kbps)<br/>
 -- tunnel_high_cap: integer (capacity of high priority tunnel in Kbps)<br/>
 -- selective_mode: float (>= 0 and <= 1) (selective mode entrance parameter)<br/>
 <br/>
 exit -> end simulator<br/>

-The NIEP platform was developed using python 2.7 language.

 ### Next Steps